Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Introduction

-Exploring the fundamental limits plays an important role in the ISAC systems \cite{9705498}.
-The groundbreaking studies \cite{8437621,9785593} have considered a scenario where the transmitter (Tx) communicates with a user through a memoryless state-dependent channel while simultaneously estimating the state from generalized feedback.
+The pioneering studies \cite{8437621,9785593} have considered a scenario where the transmitter (Tx) communicates with a user through a memoryless state-dependent channel while simultaneously estimating the state from generalized feedback.
 The capacity-distortion-cost tradeoff of this channel is characterized to illustrate the optimal achievable rate for reliable communication while maintaining a preset state estimation distortion.
-The work in \cite{10147248} reveals the deterministic-random tradeoff between \ac{snc} within the dual-functional signaling strategy by characterizing the Cram\'er-Rao bound (CRB)-communication rate region.
-Unfortunately, the fundamental limits of CAS systems, whose setups significantly differ from the existing literature, remain widely unexplored.
+The authors of \cite{11155173} further extend the capacity-distortion function to a framework based on backward simultaneous decoding, which does not need the Wyner-Ziv random binning method.
+Moreover, the work in \cite{10147248} reveals the deterministic-random tradeoff between \ac{snc} within the dual-functional signaling strategy by characterizing the Cram\'er-Rao bound (CRB)-communication rate region.
+Unfortunately, the fundamental limits of \ac{sdas} systems, whose setups significantly differ from the existing literature, remain widely unexplored \cite{9705498}.

-The information-theoretic framework of the dual-functional signaling strategy for CAS systems is depicted in Fig \ref{fig2}, where $\Rv{S}$, $\Rv{Z}$, $\Rv{X}$, $\Rv{Y}$, and $\Rv{\hat{S}}$ represent the source, the sensing channel observation, \ac{snc} channels input, the communication channel output, and the recovery at the receiver, respectively.
-Essentially, the CAS framework shares a similar methodology with conventional remote source coding (RSC), remote estimation (RE), and information bottleneck (IB) problems, by striving to balance the tradeoff between compression complexity (from $\Rv{Z}$ to $\Rv{\hat{S}}$) and the informative preservation (from $\Rv{S}$ to $\Rv{\hat{S}}$).
+The information-theoretic framework for \ac{sdas} systems is depicted in Fig \ref{fig2}, where $\Rv{S}$, $\Rv{Z}$, $\Rv{X}$, $\Rv{Y}$, and $\Rv{\hat{S}}$ represent the source, sensing channel observation, \ac{snc} channels input, communication channel output, and recovery at the receiver, respectively.
+Essentially, the \ac{sdas} framework shares a similar methodology with conventional remote estimation (RE), remote source coding (RSC), and information bottleneck (IB) problems, by striving to balance the tradeoff between compression complexity (from $\Rv{Z}$ to $\Rv{\hat{S}}$) and the informative preservation (from $\Rv{S}$ to $\Rv{\hat{S}}$).
 However, we highlight the unique challenge introduced by adopting the ISAC signal $\Rv{X}$ as both the \ac{snc} channels input.